All insights

 • Business rules and constraints

-Defining “What” is more than listing features.
-It is about capturing outcomes (what the user wants to achieve) and actions (what they must do to achieve it).
+A clear What is more than a feature list.
+It captures outcomes (what the user wants to achieve) and actions (what they must do to achieve it).

-Thinking in terms of goals and behaviours keeps the focus on usability and business value rather than system internals.
+Thinking in goals and behaviours keeps the team focused on usability and value, not system internals.

-• Shared language between designers, developers, and stakeholders
+• A shared language between designers, developers, and stakeholders

-• Enables prioritisation through understanding user flow complexity and value
+• A way to prioritise based on user flow complexity and value

 Narrative descriptions of how users achieve goals with the system.